 Abstract: Personalized service has become the trend of network-based multimedia applications.
 Generally, there are two primary and essential technical challenges: i) different users usually require diverse user experiences, and ii) the network environments may vary with the time and place as well.
 To resolve this dilemma, this work proposes a personalized multimedia streaming strategy by intelligently categorizing the user via the data mining and adaptively predicting the transmission fashion in real time via the reinforcement learning.
 Specifically, on one hand, a class-level joint user classification and data cleaning scheme is proposed by frequently updating the training processes.
 On the other hand, a neural network model is constructed by making use of the reinforcement learning.
 As such, the video rate in the future can react quickly through the neural network model even if in a dynamic environment.
 Moreover, the objective representation of user experience is modelled from the user class instead of user himself, and it is used as the incentive information to train and improve the above neural network model.
 Extensive results validate the efficiency of the proposed scheme.

-Dr. Min Song joined the Department of Electrical and Computer Engineering at Stevens Institute of Technology as professor and chair in July 2018.
-Before joining Stevens, he was the David House professor, chair of the computer science department and professor of electrical and computer engineering at Michigan Tech from 2014 to 2018.
+Min Song joined Stevens Institute of Technology in July 2018 as Professor and Chair of the Department of Electrical and Computer Engineering.
+Before joining Stevens, he was the David House Professor, Chair of the Computer Science Department and Professor of Electrical and Computer Engineering at Michigan Tech from 2014 to 2018.
 He was also the founding director of the Michigan Tech Institute of Computing and Cybersystems.
-Prior to joining Michigan Tech, Min served as program director with the National Science Foundation (NSF) from 2010 to 2014.
-Min’s current research interests are in the areas of cognitive radio networks, Internet of Things, energy harvesting, artificial intelligence, and wireless communication networks.
-Over the course of his career, Min has published more than 160 technical papers and held various leadership positions.
-He also served as the IEEE Communications Society director of conference operations, member of the board of governors (2016-2017) and as journal editor and conference chair on several initiatives.
-Min was the recipient of NSF CAREER award in 2007.
-He is an IEEE Fellow.
+Prior to joining Michigan Tech, Min served as a program director with the National Science Foundation (NSF) from 2010 to 2014.
+Min’s professional career comprises 28 years in academia, government, and industry.
+Throughout his career, Min has published more than 165 technical papers and held various leadership positions.
+He served as TPC Co-Chair for many IEEE conferences including ICC and GLOBECOM.
+He has been serving as a member of the IEEE INFOCOM Steering Committee.
+He is the recipient of NSF CAREER Award in 2007 and NSF Director’s Award in 2012.
+Min is an IEEE Fellow.